 There is a lot of focus on supporting your child and understanding their needs, however we also recognise the importance of celebrating successes.
-Children are sent to Mr Lloyd if they impress the teacher with work, attitude, problem solving ability, or achievements.
-Mr Lloyd gives a head teacher sticker.
+Children are sent Miss Harkness if they impress the teacher with work, attitude, problem solving ability, or achievements.
+Miss Harkness gives a head teacher sticker.
 If you see that your child comes home with one, you could ask them what they did to get the sticker.
 We also have Sunny the School Dog- who is used for 'Sunshine Awards'.
 An adult spots a child being kind, working hard, making good progress or having excellent manners they are nominated to spend time with Sunny.
-With permission, children's pictures with Sunny will be shown on the school website.
-Mr Lloyd sends 'Achievement Postcards' home if your child achieves something special in school.
+Miss Harkness sends 'Achievement Postcards' home if your child achieves something special in school.
 You are also invited to sharing assemblies where they children celebrate their learning for the term.